 Did you know, if you find an image online, there doesn’t have to be a ® (Register mark) on the image for rights to be owned by someone?
 So, just assume all images you find do NOT give you permission to use it unless you find it says otherwise.

 Simply Stated: As a creator/designer, your items are protected as you design them.

 Just like a photographer who takes your pictures, he/she instantly own them until you pay for rights, or they are given to you for free.
 And they are usually limited to how and where you can reprint them.
-Meaning you usually can not take a picture, get prints made, and sell them for profit.
+Meaning you usually can not take a picture or image from the internet, get prints made, and sell them for profit.

 For a design file example, when I design a logo, I own that design until I turn it over to the customer (and I design a LOT of logos these days for creative entrepreneurs!).

 Now, let’s talk about how this all applies to SVGs:

 If you are a crafter – making things for you and your home – then this article doesn’t really apply to you.
 That type of use for SVGs is considered personal use.
 If you make something and gift it to someone, my Personal Use SVG rights fall into this setting as well.

 So, craft away, my friends!
 We have lots of fun things in our shop!

 Now, let’s say you are a crafter like I just mentioned, and soon people are saying, “how much for you to make me one of those __________” [Fill in the blank: shirts, wall art, tumblers, wall or car vinyls, etc…]

 This is where you cross the line to Commercial Use or Crafter’s License.